What to do in Melbourne to make the most out of your stay.

 Melbourne’s famous laneways

-Melbourne is a city best explored with the help of local.
-There are many hidden restaurants, bars and venues tucked away down laneways that many visitors choose to ignore.
-Explore the CBD withe a local and get a taste for Melbourne’s food culture by trying dumplings, coffee and chocolate and topping off the day with a glass of bubbly on a rooftop.
+Melbourne is a city best explored with the help of local, and with so many narrow streets and laneways, it's much easier to leave the car behind and explore on foot.
+There are many hidden restaurants, bars and venues tucked away down laneways that many visitors miss out on altogether.
+Explore the CBD withe a local and get a taste for Melbourne’s culture by trying dumplings, checking out its eclectic shops, sipping coffee and tasting chocolate bfore topping off the day with a glass of bubbly on a rooftop.

 Image: Visit Melbourne